• Skip to primary navigation

 4. Spread: Add a tangy, creamy layer to your sandwiches and wraps.

-5. Use as a burger sauce: Elevate your plant-based burgers.
+5. Use as a burger sauce: Elevate your vegan sliders or plant-based burgers.

 This homemade vegan blue cheese dressing will stay fresh in an airtight container in the fridge for up to 5 days.
 Give it a good stir before using, as natural separation may occur.